MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 This section contains pointers to help you troubleshoot some problems that can occur.

 >[!IMPORTANT]
->If the sections below don't solve your issue, please file a ticket with technical support and/or post your question in our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a>.
+>If the following sections do not solve your issue, file a ticket with technical support and/or post your question in our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a>.

 ### "BackEndConfiguration is missing URI" Error

-If you get an `BackEndConfiguration is missing URIs` error when trying to install a web node, then verify that your compute nodes are installed and [declared](../install/operationalize-r-server-enterprise-config.md#webnode) prior to installing the web node.
+If you get an `BackEndConfiguration is missing URIs` error when trying to install a web node, then ensure your compute nodes are installed and [declared](../install/operationalize-r-server-enterprise-config.md#webnode) prior to installing web nodes.

 ```
 Unhandled Exception: System.Reflection.TargetInvocationException: Exception has been thrown by the target of an invocation. ---> Microsoft.DeployR.Server.App.Common.Exceptions.ConfigurationException: BackEndConfiguration is missing URIs